Rebuilding a life and giving back with Roots Yoga

-Amber Shakti is confident everything will work out, and so are those that know her well.
+Amber Shakti is confident things will work out.
+So are those who know her well.

 Never mind that the economy is still in a less than welcoming state and Shakti is in her first year of owning a new business.
 Never mind that that business is a yoga studio – not exactly a venture promising quick and huge returns.
 And never mind that one of the unique elements of Shakti’s studio, Roots Yoga in Sterling, is that the business owner will allow low-income or impoverished clients to “pay what they can,” an offering certain to be taken advantage of by a few patrons.